-From the inception of the Supro Company in 1935 until its closing in 1968, no other brand of amplifier has had such a fascinating, mysterious and legendary story.
+From the inception of the Supro Company in 1935 until its closing in 1968, no other brand of amplifier has had such a fascinating, mysterious, and legendary story.
 The Supro® amps deliver the voice of rock and roll, from Jimmy Page’s legendary Led Zeppelin recordings or Brian Setzer’s early Stray Cat tracks, to the raging rhythm tones of Switchfoot’s Drew Shirley.
-If you have ever played one of these vintage amps then you know nothing sounds the same.
+If you have ever played one of these vintage amps, then you know nothing sounds the same.
 No matter how high you take the volume, the amp delivers the same smooth but cutting tone that has shaped countless recordings over its 75+year history.

-This pedal requires standard 9V DC Negative power and measures 2.2"x4.3"x1.5"
+This pedal requires standard 9V DC Negative power, consumes less than 100mA, and measures 2.2"x4.3"x1.5".

-© 2013 JHS Pedals
+© 2015 JHS Pedals

 711 Main Street